Electricity supply chain

 Distribution network service providers (DNSP) build, maintain and operate the distribution networks.

 Embedded generation units often connect directly to the distribution network.

-- commercial customers generating their own power from distributed energy resources, also referred to as embedded generation, where power is generated on site at the point of consumption from sources such as gas, solar, wind or biomass.
+- commercial customers generating their own power from distributed energy resources, also referred to as local or embedded generation, where power is generated on site at the point of consumption from sources such as gas, solar, wind or biomass.